Dan Howdle | Updated August 3rd, 2022

 The network does offer some interesting extras that provide added value such as BT Sport on its app for users on data deals of 25GB or above, unlimited internet access at any of its five million wi-fi hotspots, as well as parental controls, and occasionally, free extra data.

-BT owns and uses the EE network, giving customers the widest 5G coverage in the UK.
+BT owns and uses the EE network, giving customers the widest 5G coverage in the UK (though Three claim to have edged slightly ahead).
 You can use the BT Mobile postcode checker to see the type of signal you will get in your area and the strength of the coverage.
 BT lets you search for a postcode or place and see how well it is covered both indoors and outdoors.
 BT offers 99% coverage with its 4G service, so if you aren’t in a 5G area yet, you can be almost guaranteed to receive 4G.

 The checker will both describe and show on a map the network coverage for 3G, 4G and 5G in your area.
 You can also choose to zoom out and see what coverage is like beyond your immediate area and elsewhere across the country.

-BT Mobile offers a modest selection of handsets on contract and SIM-only deals and customers benefit from unlimited calls and minutes.
-The lack of unlimited data deals is a bit of a let-down in 2021, and you need to be a broadband customer to get the cheapest rates, but there are still decent packages on offer.
+BT Mobile offers a good selection of handsets to buy outright, plus SIM-only deals and customers benefit from unlimited calls and minutes.
+The lack of unlimited data deals is a bit of a let-down in 2022, and you need to be a broadband customer to get the highest data allowances, but there are still decent packages on offer.
 It's also a cheaper way of getting BT Sport, which is thrown in on the bigger data deals, along with access to wi-fi hotspots.

-The biggest savings can be made on the SIM-only deals.
-If you have a handset already or are buying one from elsewhere, you could save money by just purchasing a SIM, and the savings increase with the more that you buy with the Family SIM scheme.
+The biggest savings can be made If you have a handset already and take advantage of the Family SIM deal, The savings increase with the SIMs you add on the Family SIM scheme.
 SIM-only customers don’t get BT Sport automatically on anything below a 25GB data limit, but you still get the unlimited BT Wi-fi on the move.